Advanced Features

 • det_channel_offset - This defaults to 0.0 and sets offset in the center of rotation in ALU.
 (See ALU conversion).

-• verbose - default = 0 will be quiet.
-Set verbose=1 or 2 for more feedback.
+• verbose - default = 1 to print out basic information.
+Set verbose=0 for quiet or 2 or 3 for more feedback.

 • model.print_params() - This method will print out all the parameters in the model so you can monitor what’s happening.